How to draw a flowering cactus with the watercolor sets

 Apply the blush color to the petal and then dab port red straight onto the petal base.I always start with the light color and spread it to the tip of the petal.I then pull the darker red along a little more.

-Once everything has dried, you can color the middle of the flower with991 light ocher.Because the area is so small, it isn’t painted with watercolor again.
+Once everything has dried, you can color the middle of the flower with 991 light ocher.Because the area is so small, it isn’t painted with watercolor again.

 Tip: always leave out one petal when coloring and only fill the remaining petals when the neighboring petals are dry.
 This means that the colors won’t run into one another and you can still recognize the individual petals later on.
 In addition, the petals can overlap one another and the lower petal shines through a little, as is also the case in nature.

-Step 5: the underrated second tip
+Step 5: The underrated second tip

 It was extremely important to us that all components in the set made sense and weren’t just superfluous extras.With the ABT Dual Brush Pens, we most appreciate the somewhat inconspicuous second tip.With the fine tip of the green ABT, which we have used for the cactus, we draw individual dots on the body of the cactus.